- XBee Module and AT/API Background

 The UART between the microcontroller and XBee module used the following settings:

-The application code also used a push-button to switch between Command Mode and Transmit Mode.
-The PSoC4 Pioneer Kit comes with a tactile push-button (SW2) connected between Pin 0_7 and ground.
-When SW2 is pressed, P0_7 sees a logical '0'.
-In PSoC Creator, a digital input pin was created for P0_7.
+The application code used a push-button as a "Start Button" and also to get ADC readings from the remote modules.
+The PSoC4 Pioneer Kit comes with a tactile push-button (SW2) connected between Pin 0 and ground.
+When SW2 is pressed, P0 sees a logical '0'.
+In PSoC Creator, a digital input pin was created for P0.
 This is already done for you in the provided example code, but here are some step by step instructions:

-Download the following PSoC Creator example project to demonstrate running the XBee modules in AT mode through PC terminal software.
+Download the following PSoC Creator example project to demonstrate Coordinator API operation in a multi-node network.

 The following table shows which pins were used for each signal:

+The Coordinator XBee module was connected to the host microcontroller through the PSoC4 Pioneer Board and the Arduino Wireless shield.
 Jumper wires (included in the Pioneer Kit) are needed to connect the PSoC4 device to the on-board UART / USB bridge.
-The following connections will need to be made for each Pioneer Board while powered down:
+The following connections will need to be made on the Pioneer Board while powered down:

 The provided example code can be used freely.
-However, it has not been tested with every AT command.
-Valid parametric entries are not extensively checked for within the application code and it is the user's responsibility to either add parametric validity checks or be sure to only enter valid parameters with "Write" commands.
+However, it has not been tested comprehensively.
+Currently, no error handling exists, except to drop the frame and retransmit.
 I hope this example project was useful to you.
 The goal of this project was not to provide a perfect XBee command program.
-The goal was to demonstrate how to properly interface an XBee module with a host microcontroller and how to setup basic communication in AT mode.
+The goal was to demonstrate how to properly interface an XBee module with a host microcontroller and how to setup a simple 3-Node ZigBee network with a Coordinator in API mode.
 Hopefully this program will help familiarize you with the XBee modules enough to implement them in your own embedded design.
 I encourage you to play around with the code and add some of your own functionality.
-Try different AT commands not mentioned in this demo.
+Add code to support additional frame types that are currently unsupported.
 If you have any questions or interesting breakthroughs, I would love to hear about them.
 You can contact me at firstname.lastname@example.org.
 I hope you enjoy experimenting with XBee modules from Digi International!